-Having a battery-powered dog door means no cords laying around that your pooch can trip over or chew on.
-But on the other hand, this means you have to replace them once they die, which means there’s yet another thing you have to keep track of.
+Our expert panel liked using battery-powered dog doors since it meant no cords laying around that your pooch can trip over or chew on.
+But on the other hand, this means you have to replace them when the battery gets depleted, and is yet another thing you have to keep track of.
 On the bright side, most electric dog doors will work for 6 to 12 months before they run out of batteries, which is a pretty long time.

 Smart dog doors that run on AC power require a power outlet nearby.
 If you don’t have one, then you’ll have to use the extension cord, which is not practical nor aesthetically pleasing.
-But electricity-powered dog doors give you peace of mind, as you don’t have to keep track and buy batteries every few months.
+But our team agrees that electricity-powered dog doors give you peace of mind, as you don’t have to keep track and buy batteries every few months.

 Door Key Type

 Electronic dog doors use different methods to identify your pet and grant the passage through.
 Most models use some kind of key that you can attach to your dog’s collar, including magnets, RFID chips and infrared signals.
 So as your pooch approaches the door, the key tag sends the signal and grants access.

 Some smart dog doors use implanted microchips instead to identify your dog.
 When testing this method, I just had to program it with my pooch’s microchip number, and the door scanned and used that as a key instead.
 This meant my canine friend didn't have to wear a collar at home just to be able to go in and out.